A safe, effective option

 CBD “isolate” is pure crystalline CBD which is used in many CBD products.
 CBD “isolate” does not always come directly from hemp, but may be derived from microorganisms like yeast and bacteria, or even from synthetic laboratory processes.

-At Green Earth Medicinals, we focus exclusively on CBD-rich broad-spectrum extract for several reasons, chiefly through our belief that a broad-spectrum profile containing many other phytochemicals, including additional cannabinoids, terpenes, and flavonoids, contributes to a beneficial “entourage effect.”
+At Green Earth Medicinals, we focus exclusively on CBD-rich full-spectrum extract for several reasons, chiefly through our belief that a full-spectrum profile containing many other phytochemicals, including additional cannabinoids, terpenes, and flavonoids, contributes to a beneficial “entourage effect.”
 In CBD therapy, as with so many things in life, the whole is greater than the sum of its parts.

 CBD and the Body